SlingingCode/Healthy/README.md

 # Healthy
 We are a group of colleagues who decided to follow up our results of training and non-training.

-## The goal of this repo
+## The intention with this repo
 To build a simple application for registering and following up the values ​​from our weekly weighing.
 We are using an advanced person scale showing weight, BMI, fat percentage, muscle percentage and a few other values.

 ## Contribute
-You are welcome to contribute, and if you like, evolve the code base to something completely different than just a storage for scale data.
+You are welcome to contribute, and if you like, fork it and evolve the code base to something completely different than just a storage for scale data.

 ## Background
 I (Markus) needed to build some small, simple, proof of concept kind of application for learning some interesting techniques.
 So 100% of the implementation might not be school-book example level.
 Some of it might be better though, depending on the book.

 ## Tech
-The following is a list of tech I decided to use.
+The following is a list of tech I aim to use in this little application.

 ### Backend
 * .NET Core